ryyu444/ECS-171-Group-Project/README.md

     C:\Users\user\AppData\Local\Programs\Python\Python312\Scripts\
 ```
 - These lines should enable global usage of Python regardless of where you are in your file tree.
+- user should correspond to the current user for your PC.

 ---